-The User Management feature is only supported on Windows managed devices across all the ZENworks products.
+The User Management feature is only supported on Windows managed devices across all the ZENworks products. ![Sangeeta: Updated for ZEN 11]

 If you do not want a feature installed or enabled on a device, you can uninstall it or disable it at the Management Zone, device folder, or individual device.